Canterbury-Bankstown Bulldogs: Players

-2023 Squad
+2025 squad

 Hall of Fame

 On 1 August 2015, the Canterbury-Bankstown Bulldogs announced the first five inductees into the Hall of Fame to celebrate their 80th anniversary.
+A further three former players were inducted during the club's 90th anniversary celebrations in February 2025.

 Notable players

 On 1 August 2015, the Canterbury-Bankstown Bulldogs announced a "Team of the Decade" to celebrate their 80th anniversary.